dataiap/dataiap/day4/README.md

 The module contains a class `EmailWalker` and a dictionary that represents an email.  `EmailWalker`  iterates through all the files under a directory and creates a `dict` for each email file in the directory.

-**`Email` dictionary object**
+**`Email` dictionary object keys**

-* dictionary keys
   * `folder`: name of the folder the email is in (e.g., inbox, _sent)
   * `sender`: the email address of the sender
   * `sendername`: the name of the sender (if we found it), or ''
   * `recipients`: a list containing all emails in the `to`, `cc`, and `bcc` fields
   * `names`: a list of all full names or '' found in senders, to, cc, and bcc list.
   * `to`: list of emails in `to` field
   * `cc`: list of emails in `cc` field
   * `bcc`: list of emails in `bcc` field
   * `subject`: subject line
   * `date`: `datetime` object of when the email was sent
   * `text`: the text content in the email

+For example, if you receive an `email_one` dictionary, you can retrieve the sender email by typing `email_one[sender]`.

 **`EmailWalker` class**

-* `__init__(self, email_root)`: pass in the root directory (`dataiap/datasets/emails/lay-k`) containing the email folders (e.g., inbox, _sent)
-* `__iter__(self)`: returns an iterator that returns email objects

-The `__iter__` method means that `EmailWalker` is an iterator, and can be conveniently used in a loop:
+The `EmailWalker` class is initialized with the root directory (`dataiap/datasets/emails/lay-k`) that contains email folders (e.g., inbox, _sent).  `EmailWalker` is an iterator, and can be conveniently used in a loop:

-    walker = EmailWalker('./email_root')
+    walker = EmailWalker('dataiap/datasets/emails/lay-k')
     for email_dict in walker:
         print email_dict['subject']

 ## Folder Summaries

-In this section, we will automatically extract key terms of each folder.
+Let's extract the key terms of each folder.
 This should give us a good list of terms that summarize each folder.
 Computing these terms could also be used to direct a keyword search to the most appropriate folder.

-Although the walkthrough will compute key terms for folders, you could also compute it for each contact in your inbox, by each month, or on an email by email basis.
+Although the walkthrough will compute key terms for folders, you could also compute it for each contact in your inbox, by each month, or on an email-by-email basis.
 Additionally, we will only be using the words in the email body, and ignore the subject lines.
-We'll see if that was a good idea, and if not, why not!
+We'll see if that was a good idea later, and if not, why not!

 ### Term Frequency (TF)

 One intuition is that if a term is relevant to a folder, then the emails in the folder should use that term very often.
-We could then count the number of times each term occurs in an email, and the top occurrences should best represent the email.
+We can count the number of times each term occurs in each email, and the top occurrences of terms across all emails in each folder should best represent the folder.

     import os, sys, math
     sys.path.append('dataiap/resources/util') # fix this path to work for you!!!!